 I can't thank them enough for making this party the best we've ever had.

-My guests enjoyed S’mores Coffins, Nutter Butter Skulls, Chocolate Mousse, Skeleton Bark, Peeping Pretzels, Lemon Mousse, Rice Krispie Treat Cats, Peanut Butter Mousse, Severed Finger Pretzels, Cheesecake Eyes, Cherry Brownies, Zombie Candy Cups, Peanut Butter Fudge Filled Skulls, Peanut Butter Fudge Feet, and more.
+My guests enjoyed S'mores Coffins, Nutter Butter Skulls, Chocolate Mousse served as graveyards, Skeleton Bark, Peeping Pretzels, Lemon Mousse, Rice Krispie Treat Cats, Peanut Butter Mousse, Severed Finger Pretzels, Cheesecake Eyes, Cherry Brownies, Zombie Candy Cups, Peanut Butter Fudge Filled Skulls, Peanut Butter Fudge Feet, and more.

 One of my absolute favorite rooms was our basement movie theater which we named the Catacomb Cinemas.